fmussi/Shared-Variable-Custom-Device-2.0/README.md

 ### Built Availability ###

-Builds not available, everything in project is there to build.
+Builds available in the builds directory, everything in project is there to build.

 ### Quality, Limitations ###